Skip to content

 Blockchain Runtime

 The core Moonbeam runtime specifies the state transition function and behavior of the Moonbeam blockchain.
 The Moonbeam runtime is built using FRAME.
 It includes several standard pallets as well as several custom ones.
 The runtime is compiled to a WebAssembly (Wasm) binary as well as a native binary.
-These compiled versions will be executed in the Polkadot relay chain and Moonbeam node environments.
+These compiled versions are executed in the Polkadot relay chain and Moonbeam node environments.

 Note

-Some of the key Substrate Frame Pallets used in the Moonbeam runtime include:
+Some of the key Substrate FRAME pallets used in the Moonbeam runtime include:

-• Balances — Support for accounts, balances, and transfers
+• Balances — support for accounts, balances, and transfers

-• Executive — Orchestration layer that dispatches calls to other runtime modules
+• Executive — orchestration layer that dispatches calls to other runtime modules

-• System — Provides low-level types, storage, and blockchain functions
+• System — provides low-level types, storage, and blockchain functions

-• Treasury — On-chain treasury that can be used to fund public goods such as a parachain slot
+• Treasury — on-chain treasury that can be used to fund public goods such as a parachain slot

 Moonbeam also uses the Cumulus library to provide integration to the Polkadot relay chain.